Updated: May 30

 People avoiding real issues.

-Opioid addiction was and still is a real problem (that's only come to light 10-20 years after the damage is done).
-Back when "scripts" aka prescription drugs were distributed like WIC checks, a notable number of people had a script to Oxycontin.
-And pupils the size of pin needles.
+Opioid addiction was and still is a real problem that has only come to light within the last 2 years.
+A decade after the damage has been done to millions of people who are now addicts.
+Back when "scripts" aka prescription drugs were distributed like WIC checks, a fair amount of people at school had a script to Oxycontin.
 I knew football players, cheerleaders, Mormons, and punks who all had scripts and addictions to opioids.

-The main reason I tried opioids is because the DEA (Drug Enforcement Agency - USA) places heroin and marijuana in the same Schedule 1 Controlled Substance category.
-I honestly believed that because marijuana was relaxing and positive, it'd be the same for heroin.
+The main reason I tried opioids is because the DEA (Drug Enforcement Agency - USA) placed heroin and marijuana in the same Schedule 1 Controlled Substance category.
+By placing them in the same category, I assumed their consequences would equally be positive and relaxing.
 Heroin was relaxing all right, but positive it was not.
 Oxycontin is a Schedule II Controlled Substance so certainly, it must be less harmful than marijuana.

 Excerpt from the DEA's Website: